 - I make sure to include books from authors I like.
-Some of my current favorites are Blake Crouch, A.G.
-Riddle, William Gibson, Cal Newport, and Ryan Holiday.
+My current favorites include Blake Crouch, A.G.
+Riddle, Eliot Peper, Daniel Suarez, and Ryan Holiday.

 - My fictional preference is primarily science fiction, but I will venture outside of this genre if provided with a good recommendation.
 My science fiction books tend more towards books that explore hard science fiction or plausible ideas such as artificial intelligence, human augmentation, or robotics.
 I’m not one for space operas, although I will dabble here and there if the first book in a series looks interesting.

-- I always save room on my list for “classic” science fictions.
-It fascinates me how some authors have foreshadowed or predicted the future in their books, some which were written well over 50 years ago.
+- I always save room on my list for “classic” science fiction.
+It fascinates me how authors have foreshadowed or predicted the future in their books, some which were written well over 50 years ago.

 - My non-fiction reads center around self-learning, business learning, founder/company stories, and health and nutrition.
 I do my best to include books from each of these categories every year to stay current on the latest findings.